 Gale & Ors v Mid & West Wales Fire and Rescue Service UKEAT/0365/14: successful defence of group action for detriments under WTR 1998.
 Previously acted in leading authority concerning WTR detriments - Arriva v Nicolaou I.C.R.
 510, EAT.

 Jean-Charles v Department for Work and Pensions UKEAT/0905/14: successful cross-appeal for DWP who refused to reinstate ex-employee until she repaid monies owed to employer (ss.113 & 117 ERA).

-Salvis Auzins (No. 2) v Prosecutor General’s Office of the Republic of Latvia: appointed as amicus curiae in extradition appeal before the Divisional Court concerning interpretation of the Extradition Act 2003 (awaiting judgment)
+Auzins v Latvia A.C.D.
+33: amicus curiae in extradition appeal before the Divisional Court concerning interpretation of the Extradition Act 2003.

-MB v Secretary of State for the Home Department SN/47/2015 (Mitting J): successful defence of refusal of citizenship to Algerian national based on membership of the GIA, a proscribed organisation under the Terrorism Act 2000.
+MB v Secretary of State for the Home Department SN/47/2015: successful defence of refusal of British citizenship to Algerian national based on membership of the GIA, a proscribed organisation under the Terrorism Act 2000.

 Earthworm v Department for Business, Energy & Industrial Strategy: advising Claimant regarding judicial review of amendments to the Renewable Heat Incentive Regulations.

 GSM London v Secretary of State for the Home Department: interim injunction for claimant college preventing deportation of Tier 4 sponsored foreign students.

 SG (Eritrea) v Secretary of State for the Home Department: successful for SSHD in Court of Appeal concerning interpretation of Part 5A, Nationality, Immigration and Asylum Act 2002 (Article 8, Public Interest Considerations).